-If you test positive for COVID-19, you will be contacted by NHS contact tracers.
-You will be asked to share where you have been and who you have been in contact with.
+You will be contacted by NHS contact tracers and asked to share where you have been and who you have been in contact with.
 This will help trace people who may also have the virus to stop it spreading and keep our communities safe.

 What if someone I have been in contact with tests positive for COVID-19?

-You will be asked to follow NHS guidelines on self isolation and stay at home for 14 days.
+If someone you have been in close contact with tests positive for the virus,you will be contacted by NHS contact tracers.
+You must follow NHSguidelines on self isolation and stay at home for 10 days to help contain the spread of COVID-19 and protect your family and friends.
 You should book a test straight away if symptoms develop.
-Even if it comes back negative, you should continue to self isolate for the full 14 days.
+Even if it comes back negative, you should continue to self isolate for the full 10 days.

 The NHS Covid-19 app has been launched by the Government.
 The app helps prevent the spread of coronavirus by helping to identify people who’ve been in close recent contact with someone who’s tested positive for coronavirus, sending them an alert straight to their mobile phone asking them to self-isolate.
 To find out more, go tocovid19.nhs.uk